syall/json-synthesizer/docs/DESIGN.md

 ## Solution

-json-synthesizer is a program synthesizer that takes as input a specification which contains input/output examples and transforms.
-A modified version space algebra is used by defining learn, union, and intersect operations on typed maps, representing data structures.
-Each input/output example is processed by intersecting an input typed map and output typed map to produce an intersected typed map.
-Then, each of the intersected typed maps are unioned with each other to produce a single typed map which represents the final data structure.
+json-synthesizer is a program synthesizer that takes a specification as input, containing input/output examples and transforms.
+A modified version space algebra is used by defining learn, union, and intersect operations on typed maps, representing unstructured data.
+Each input/output example is processed by restructuring and intersecting an input typed map and output typed map to produce a learned typed map.
+Then, each of the learned typed maps are unioned with each other to produce a single typed map which represents the final data structure.
 The final typed map is converted into typed JSON, a synthesized generic typed interface.

 json-synthesizer is implemented in JavaScript in the Node.js runtime, which can be imported from the `synthesize` module of the source code.